Hybrid Worship and Gatherings

 Looking for a deeper dive into the details of this topic?
 Check out the Facebook Group "Quaker Gatherings: Best Practices & Creative Exploration" for on-going conversation with a global community of Quakers.

-This seven-page guide from Britain Yearly Meeting offers detailed questions to consider as you prepare for hybrid worship including about many of the technical aspects such as audio equipment
+This nine-page guide from Britain Yearly Meeting offers detailed questions to consider as you prepare for hybrid worship including about many of the technical aspects such as audio equipment

 This three-page handout from Quaker retreat center Pendle Hill describes the nuts and bolts of their own experiment with hybrid worship including technology used and instructions for the "care of meeting" role